nagrieser/nagrieser.github.io/content/projects/Carrie.md

 ## Current Activity

 Carrie is currently pursuing a Masters degree of Science and Instrumentation in physics at Stony Brook University.
-She is also a participant in Ernest Courant Traineeship in Accelerator Science and Engineering.
+She is also a participant in the Ernest Courant Traineeship in Accelerator Science and Engineering.